 Such a model enables "active learning" that, coupled with on-the-spot guidance from a skilled faculty member, is much more likely to change deep thought patterns than traditional lecture-based approaches.
 By Mobify.
 Single Best Free Way to Transform Classrooms (Primary-Lifelong) of Any Size--and Fast Too!

 It may sound like I'm selling snake oil, but I actually do have one trick that, at no cost, can transform your classroom or public speaking event, whether a seminar or a lecture, whether for 8 year olds or doctoral students, CEOs or senior citizens.
 You can try this tomorrow, and turn the biggest lecture into an interactive, collaborative experience without so much as an investment even in clickers or a projector.
 Every Student Response Strategies « LessonCast.
 True implementation of personalized learning in schools requires a shift in the roles of educators and a shift in educator professional learning.

+Several modules have assignment options.
+Participants may choose between the assignments according to which one is more applicable for implementing personalization in their learning environment.
+While the course opens on July 21 (8:00 am EST), you may register at any time and complete the course activities at your own pace.
+Blended Learning: Adding Asynchronous Discussions to Your F2F Classrooms.
 This post was co-authored with Elizabeth Alderton, Assistant Professor at the University of Wisconsin Oshkosh. --------- We have all done it: "participated" in a face-to-face discussion, nodding along in agreement, but not really present.

 Upgrade your KWL Chart to the 21st Century One of the take aways from the Curriculum Mapping Institute this past week was that it brought an upgrade to THE trusted KWL (Know, What to Know and Learned) Chart to the forefront.

 Socratic seminars, fish bowls, and computers.
 October 6, 2011 by mrkaiser208 The concept of a fish bowl or Socratic seminar is not new.